jackwasey/nhds/README.md

 and Medicaid Services (CMS) are included in this package.
 A function is provided to extract the WHO ICD-10 definitions from the public interface, but the data themselves may not currently be redistributed.
-This function ‘fetch\_icd10\_who’ should be run once after installing this package.
+The function ‘fetch\_icd10who2016()’ should be run once after installing this package.
 There are diagnostic and procedure codes, and lists of the chapter and sub-chapter headings and the ranges of ICD codes they encompass.
 There are also two sets of sample patient data with ICD-9 and